ompkhairnar/Social-Media-Clone/README.md

   - `retrieveMessages(String sender, String receiver)`: Retrieves the message history between the sender and the receiver.

 - **Testing**:
-  - Verified through implementation in `SocialMediaClient.java` and testing various scenarios, including invalid login attempts, successful and failed message delivery, and message retrieval.
+  - Verified through implementation in `SocialMediaClient.java`.

 - **Relationship**:
-  - Implemented by `SocialMediaClient.java` to ensure consistent and well-defined behavior for client operations.
+  - Implemented by `SocialMediaClient.java`.

 ### 13. `SocialMediaServer.java`
 - **Description**: